mapbender/mapbender-documentation/en/functions/basic/legend.rst

    showLayerTitle: true                 # true/false show layer title (default: true)
    showGroupedLayerTitle: true          # true/false show group title for grouped layers (default: true)

 You can optionally use a button to show this element.
 See :ref:`button` for inherited configuration options.
-You also can define the layertree with type element.
-Then you can display the layertree in a frame like the sidebar.